pingcap/docs/v3.0/how-to/get-started/tidb-lightning.md

 ### Step 1: Deploy TiDB cluster

-Before the data import, first you need to deploy a TiDB cluster (later than version v2.0.9).
+Before the data import, you need to deploy a TiDB cluster (later than v2.0.9).
 In this tutorial, TiDB v3.0.4 is used.
 For the deployment method, refer to [TiDB Introduction](/v3.0/overview.md).

 ### Step 2: Download TiDB Lightning installation package